“I want to start my own cleaning business…but I’m scared, because I don’t know how. Where do I start?”

 In this article, we’ll outline what you need to do step-by-step.

 If you follow these steps, you’ll be that much closer to fulfilling your dream of being a cleaning business owner.

 Below, we’ve outlined the 12 simple steps for starting your cleaning business the right way:

-Who is your target client?
-Who do you want to provide service for?
+Question #1: Who is your target client that you want to service?

 - Carpet cleaning?

 Now that you’ve answered who and what you can create your value proposition.

 Why will your clients choose you over the competition?
 In other words, how are your cleaning services different than everyone else?

 Really take the time to create your value proposition.
 It’s the primary way you’ll gain new clients, because you’ll have an answer for your clients when they ask, “Why should I hire you?”
 Think of it as a one-liner elevator pitch (sales pitch).

 - Be clear and concise (it needs to be an easy-read)